outpace-bio/DAlphaBall/README.md

 at this stage.
 8. The `dalphaball` executable is then located in the conda environment `bin` directory, usually located here:
 `~/opt/anaconda3/envs/MYENV/bin/dalphaball`
-9. Initialize PyRosetta with the following flag: `-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`
+9. If using Jupyter notebooks, launch `jupyter notebook` from the conda environment.
+The conda environment `bin` directory should be in `$PATH`, so one may initialize PyRosetta with the following flag: `-holes:dalphaball dalphaball`.
+If Jupyter notebooks is launched from a different conda environment, specify the full path to the `dalphaball` executable:
+`-holes:dalphaball ~/opt/anaconda3/envs/MYENV/bin/dalphaball`
 10. Enable usage of dalphaball in the `BuriedUnsatHbonds` filter with the `dalphaball_sasa="1"` option.
 The `Holes` filter automatically uses it.